junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 2200
-congress: 115th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 2200

-That the bill from the House of Representatives (H.R.
-2200) entitled “An Act to reauthorize the Trafficking Victims Protection Act of 2000, and for other purposes.”, do pass with the following
+> To reauthorize the Trafficking Victims Protection Act of 2000, and for other purposes.

-*Strike out all after the enacting clause and insert:*
+## § 1.
+Short title

+This Act may be cited as the “Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2018”.

+## § 2.
+Table of contents

+The table of contents for this Act is as follows: